Quit Medication Information

 If patients want to use patches and gum or lozenges, there are three options for how to get them, how much can be received and what it costs.

-- If your patient has Medicaid and a prescription, they will receive 16 weeks of gum or lozenges PLUS patches.
+- If your patient has Medicaid and a prescription, they can receive at no cost:

 - If your patient has other medical insurance, they may have access to free or discounted NRT with a prescription.